github/docs/content/development/specs-algorithms-debugging/background-track-recording.md

 This article addresses our GPS track recording. *'Background'* refers to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off.
 The following issues have been observed over time in different Android versions:

+## User hints for this topic
-## User hint: Check "Trip recording stops while screen is off":
+See "Trip recording stops while screen is off"
-{% link_in_list /../specs-algorithms-debugging/trip-recording-stops-while-screen-is-off %}
+{% link_in_list /../expert-user-documentation/trip-recording-stops-while-screen-is-off %}

 ## (A) The system may kill background apps to save power
 Starting with Android 4.4 (or maybe before), new Android power saving options limit CPU max speed, screen brightness, and may kill running apps.
 Mitigations: